-Another location where there are very nice beaches are Borawan, Puting Buhangin, and Dampalitan Beach, Padre Burgos in Quezon province.
-With pristine white sand beaches, gorgeous tropical backdrops, and fun activities available it’s like going to Boracay or Palawan but without the added travel costs.
+Another location where there are very nice beaches is Borawan, Puting Buhangin, and Dampalitan Beach, Padre Burgos in Quezon province.
+With pristine white-sand beaches, gorgeous tropical backdrops, and fun activities available, it’s like going to Boracay or Palawan without the added travel costs.

 Alibijaban Island, San Andres, Quezon

 This is another island in Quezon province worth looking in to.
 It is one of those still undiscovered places.
 If you are the beach bum type, then this is the perfect place for you to visit.
 White sand beaches clear waters and, more importantly, few tourists.
 This is because there are very few amenities for regular tourists.
 How much of a paradise is this to beach lovers?
 You can bring your own tent and pitch out for free.
 That should give you an idea.